 Pulling weeds isn’t anybody’s favorite part of producing food, I assume.
 Last week at the Duke farm, I had the opportunity to get my hands dirty hauling dirt and pulling weed.
 Harvesting, the fun part, isn’t a part of the volunteer experience.
 And I think that’s a good thing.

-This past summer, I went with my mom to a U-Pick farm where we picked 11 pounds of strawberries from a northern California farm.
+Last summer, I went with my mom to a U-Pick farm where we picked 11 pounds of strawberries from a northern California farm.
 That whole process didn’t take more than 30 minutes.
 While we had a lot of fun gathering our food right from the source, as opposed to buying it at Trader Joe’s or Whole Foods like we normally do, we didn’t really get the full experience.
 We didn’t need to haul compost or pick weeds.
 We didn’t help out in planting the strawberry beds or trimming the roots if they grew too much.
 We didn’t need to water the fruit or worry about insects and animals or anything of that sort.
 We just picked our fruit, ripe and ready.

 Last week I experienced some of the nitty-gritty parts of farming.
 That said, two hours isn’t nearly enough time to really grasp the intensity of the work.
 I devoted two hours of my life and I thought I worked hard during those hours.
 But then I thought about the people who do this every day, every year, for many years.
 If I had the opportunity to grow my own food, I definitely wood.
 While I realize there is an incredible amount of work involved, I love making my own food.
 I love knowing exactly what goes into my food, from the soil to the water and everything else.